haarkon/AS5047/README.md

 # AS5047

-AS5047 - a Hall effect on axis angular position sensor widely used in motion control systems - library for Mbed-os 6 (baremetal and multithread)
+AS5047 - a Hall effect on axis angular position sensor widely used in motion control systems - SPI interface library for Mbed-os 6 (baremetal and multithread)

 ## Authors